 Hot desking typically involves one or more employees having no set workspace to call their own either for a set amount of time or permanently, and instead setting up camp at any empty desk.

-Some companies such as the BBC will have around a third of their employees hot desking every day, although it can be done on as big or small a scale as you like.
+Some companies will have their employees hot desking every day, although it can be done on as big or small a scale as you like.

 It doesn’t have to be a permanent fixture either.
 For example, one employee per week could hot desk with another team to learn more about the way they work and their day-to-day roles, then return to their original seat the following week.

 The core advantages of hot desking lie in increased levels of communication and improved professional relationships.
 Sitting and working alongside different people every day allows you to build bonds across the wider business, giving you the chance to understand people’s skillsets and responsibilities.